 - FILMTV X 476.95 Directing Workshop I: Composition and Movement

 - FILMTV X 476.95b Directing Workshop II: Storytelling

 - FILMTV X 476.12b Advanced Filmmaking Workshop: Production and Post-Production

-**If your class does not appear on the list but you are enrolled in an Entertainment Studies course, a copy of your transcript may assist you in obtaining various student film rates.
+**If your class does not appear on the list but you are enrolled in an Entertainment Studies course, a copy of your transcript may assist you in obtaining various student film rates from vendors and the UCLA bookstore.
 Official transcripts can be requested via your “My Extension” account and unofficial transcripts can be printed from your account at any time.

 - As a UCLA Extension student, you are eligible to shoot your film projects on the UCLA campus.
-In order to obtain a film permit to shoot on campus, you need to visit the UCLA Events office.
-They are open Monday-Friday, 9am-5pm.
-You will need to provide your Film Letter from our office along with liability Film Insurance and a $65 film permit processing fee.
+In order to obtain a film permit to shoot on campus, you need to contact the UCLA Events Office.
+You will need to provide your Film Letter from our office along with a BruinCard or Driver’s License, Student Film Warrant Form, notated script pages, Location Confirmation Form, complete listing of expected production equipment, and a $105 film permit processing fee.